system-zero/system-zero/README.md

   - a basic set of system/core utilities
   - a tiny shell
   - a package manager
+  - a make kind utility
   - a container
   - a primitive http[s] client
+  - a tiny libc

 The only requirenment is libc, except that the sudo replacement requires libpam and the https functionality requires either openssl or libressl.
 We can do though
 without libpam, but we have to implement crypt() first.